-Why are the number of bike accidents rising in California?
+Why are the number of bike accidents in Los Angeles and California rising?

 New data released from the National Highway Traffic Safety Administration reveals an alarming trend—more cyclists have died in traffic accidents between the years 2016 through 2018 than during any other three-year period.
 Between 2016 through 2018, 455 bicyclists were killed in traffic accidents in California, translating to about 3.9 bike accident fatalities per million people.
 Nationally, fatal bike accident rates were also on the rise.
 During that same period, 2,516 cyclists died in accidents on the roadways, which represents the highest fatal accident rate since the mid-2000s.
 These statistics should have all cyclists concerned.
 Our Los Angeles, California bicycle accident lawyers discuss the potential cause of rising cyclist accidents below.